-SHLAA Reference Site Name Parish Site Area(ha) Number of dwellings luctification for inclusion on Proventiald Decistor- SA529 The Fox Inn Rudgwick 0.37 dwellings 6 Justification for inclusion on Brownfield Register The site is located within the settlement of Bucks Green and surrounded by linear residential development.
+SHLAA Reference Site Name Parish Site Area(ha) Number of dwellings Justification for inclusion on Brownfield Register SA511 Village Stores, (Brangwyn), Station Road Henfield 0.09 2 DC/21/1262.
+Permitted 31 August 2021.
+Erection of two semi- detached dwellings.
+Lapsed SA529 The Fox Inn Rudgwick 0.37 6 The site is located within the settlement of Bucks Green and surrounded by linear residential development.
 The site is currently used as a public house, however the landowner has expressed an interest to develop the site meaning it is available for development.
 Any loss of the public house would however need to be considered through the development management process, but a small amount of residential development may be suitable in the longer term provided it is compliant with local policy and does not harm the setting of the Fox Inn which is a listed building.
 The site was not allocated within Rudgwick Neighbourhood Plan which was "made" on 23 June 2021.
 SA537 Okash, Worthing Road Southwater 0.14 6 Lapsed permission DC/18/2699.
 Permitted 8 March 2019.
 Outline application for the demolition of the existing detached dwellings and the erection of a building that will accommodate eight two-bedroom flats with associated parking.
 SA550 Land at the Post Office Depot, High Street, Storrington Storrington and Sullington 0.15 10 This site is located in Storrington High Street, and is situated in a designated Conservation Area.
 At the current time the site is not available for development given the use of the site as a Post Office depot, but it is considered that there is potential for the site to come forward in the next 15 years.
 This site is identified as a reserve housing site in the made Storrington, Sullington and Washington Neighbourhood Plan and the supporting text in relation to the draft policy indicates that the development would be expected to deliver in the region of 10 dwellings in a Courtyard development.
 The High Street frontage would need to be retained as part of any development.
 In addition to preserving and enhancing the Storrington Conservation area, any development would also need to consider potential impacts on the Air Quality Management Area which has been declared for this part of Storrington.
 SA554 Post Office & Library Car Park, off High Street Henfield 0.9 6 The site is located within the BUAB of Henfield and is close to existing services and facilities.
 Some of the land is in public ownership and the owners have indicated their willingness for development to come forward, demonstrating that the site is available for development.
-The site was not allocated in the Henfield Neighbourhood Plan which was "made" on 6 May 2021.
-It is considered that any commercial use or potential loss of parking spaces would need to be considered prior to any development on this site,
+The site was not